 We all know what a helium escape valve is, right?
-That weird, circular fitting on the side of some dive watch cases, usually at nine o’clock, sometimes ten o’clock.
+That weird, circular fitting on the side of some dive watch cases like the Rolex Sea-Dweller, usually at nine o’clock, sometimes ten o’clock.
 All the best dive watches have them.
 That’s how you know you’ve got a genuine, gnarly tool on your wrist.
 Right?

 Well, not so fast.

 You know what a helium escape valve does right?

 It turns out that helium gas escape valves, or helium valves, may actually be a liability in a dive watch, rather than a benefit.
 To learn why that might be, let’s take a look at the He valve (He is the element symbol for helium – sometimes marked on manually operated, crown-style valves like the Omega Seamaster Planet Ocean).
 What is it?
 What does it do?
 How does it work, and why might a diver need it?

 The Rolex Sea-Dweller is the watch that helped pioneer the helium escape valve.

 This feature is typically found on a professional dive watch.
 We will take the modern Rolex Sea-Dweller for example.

 First, you need to know that a helium molecule is extremely small – among the smallest of all molecules.
 Under the right circumstances (like extended periods of high pressure), the tiny size of helium molecules allows them to sneak past the seals of a watch, where water molecules or even molecules of the other gases that make up our air are too large to fit.

 Some brands like Omega use manually operated, crown-style helium escape valves on their professional dive watches.